 The view from my hike on Mt.
 Drápuhlíðarfjall

-When driving in this area you will for sure notice the golden Mt.
-Drápuhlíðarfjall.
-If the sun is shining it becomes very apparent, less so when it is overcast or there is a shadow on the mountain.
+If the sun is shining, it becomes very apparent; less so when it is overcast, or there is a shadow on the mountain.

-I have been asked about hikes up the mountain so I went to check it out and hiked for a short distance up the mountain.
+I have been asked about hikes up the mountain, so I went to check it out and hiked for a short distance up the mountain.

 A colourful rock at Mt.
-Drápuhliðarfjall Snæfellsnes
+Drápuhliðarfjall, Snæfellsnes

-Mt.
-Drápuhlíðarfjall is 527 m tall, made of rhyolite and basalt and it gets its golden colour from the rhyolite.
 I remember when I was younger that it was very popular to use colourful rocks from Mt.
-Drápuhliðarfjall for making fireplaces and to put on walls in peoples homes.
-Now it is forbidden to remove rocks from the mountain.
+Drápuhliðarfjall to make fireplaces and put on walls in homes.

-I have heard that there is also lignite in the mountain and even gold, but I didn't go that far up the mountain or maybe I didn't notice it as the mountain is very colourful.
+I have heard that there is also lignite in the mountain and even gold, but I didn't go that far up the mountain, or maybe I didn't notice it, as the mountain is very colourful.

 Having a picnic at Mt.
 Drápuhlíðarfjall in the summer of 2020